 SB X7-7 VERIFICATION FORM (BASELINES AND TARGETS)

 Liberty Utilities’ service area has not changed (i.e. expansion or contraction) since the 2015 Plan was prepared.
 Liberty Utilities’ 2020 Plan incorporates the Baseline water uses and 2020 Water Use Target calculated in the 2015 Plan.
-Liberty Utilities previously prepared standardized tables (SB X7-7 Verification Form) to demonstrate compliance with the Water Conservation Act of 2009Liberty Utilities in its 2015 Plan.
+Liberty Utilities previously prepared standardized tables (SB X7-7 Verification Form) to demonstrate compliance with the Water Conservation Act of 2009Liberty Utilities in its 2015 Plan, including compliance with Liberty Utilities’ 2015 Interim Water Use Target.
 Liberty Utilities’ SB X7-7 Verification Form has not been modified and is included as part of this 2020 Plan as Appendix G.

 SB X7-7 COMPLIANCE FORM